riddhimanrana/usaco-solutions/README.md

 # USACO Solutions Repository

-This repository contains all of my USACO solutions and related materials.
+This repository contains all of my USACO solutions and related prep materials.
 Below is a summary of my performance in various contests (all ranks are for precollege participants):

 - **December 2023 Bronze Contest**: Scored 400/1000, Rank 2885/8913
 - **January 2024 Bronze Contest**: Scored 130/1000, Rank 3961/6556